What an amazing lentil curry recipe from an amazing book!

-Ok, back to Pretty Simple Cooking and WHY you are going to want to add this book to your cookbook collection.
+Ok, back to Pretty Simple Cooking and WHY you are going to want to add this book and its lentil curry recipe to your cookbook collection.

 In case you didn’t know, I am a collector of quotes, and this one from the introduction of Pretty Simple Cooking totally stopped me in my tracks,

 “Cooking is not a one time transaction, where ingredients go in and food comes out.
 Cooking requires surrender.
 It demands expanding your mind to new habits and possibilities.
 Living in the face of failure.
 Thinking on your feet, being resourceful.
 And the only way to make the kitchen part of your life in the face of these challenges is really, to fall in love.” – Sonja and Alex Overhiser